NI5I/Anytone-AT-D878UVII-Plus-Codeplug/README.md

 This codeplug is a work in progress, please reach out to me if you notice any inaccuracies or would like to add repeaters in your Mississippi County.

 ## Introduction
 This codeplug was started as a personal codeplug, then added entries for the George County ARES group when they got their DMR repeater back on the air.
 Now the focus has been shifted to make something for the State of Mississippi ARES team.
-Our intentions are to add all Mississippi Counties to the codeplug.
+Our goals would be to add all Mississippi Counties to the codeplug.

 Mississippi ARES EC's please reach out to me and let me know how you would like your county's zone configured.

 ## Features
-1295 Channels
+ - 1295 Channels
-1165 Talk Groups
+ - 1165 Talk Groups
-64 Zones
+ - 64 Zones (so far)

 Most US BrandMeister talk groups are included, I have just started adding talk groups from TGIF and FreeDMR networks.

-George County zone included
+ - George County zone included
-Stone County zone is next
+ - Stone County zone is next
-Forest County zone is in the works
+ - Forest County zone is in the works
-Lamar County zone is also in the works
+ - Lamar County zone is also in the works

 Did I mention that this is a a codeplug for the state of Mississippi?

+Simplex frequencies channelized in this codeplug are as listed in the [SERA](https://sera.org/) Frequency Utilization Plans, as the frequency coordination in Mississippi is provided by them.
+(Could they make their website any less user friendly?)

 ## Use
 This codeplug (RDT file) is for the Anytone AT-D878UVII Plus radio with firmware version 3.03 running CPS version 3.03 and the radio is configured for Mode 14 (Maintenance Mode).